spacelift-io/user-documentation/docs/vendors/ansible/ansible-galaxy.md

 - `roles/requirements.yml` for roles requirements
 - `collections/requirements.yml` for collections requirements

+!!! tip
+    We also check for the alternative `.yaml` extension for the paths listed above.

 As an example, try using an example `requirements.yml` file.

 ```yaml title="Example requirements.yml file"